Foundation first,

 Authentication, deliberately chosen

 Auth is planned around the devices it serves.
-Cross-device usually means Laravel Sanctum — cookie-session auth for the first-party SPA, token auth for the Capacitor iOS/Android apps.
+Cross-device usually means Laravel Sanctum: cookie-session auth for the first-party SPA, and token auth for the Capacitor iOS and Android apps.
 One guard, the right mode per client.

 Test-first, RBAC-first